 As evenings go, this one was quite diverse.
 It started in a disused tube station called South Kentish Town, closed in 1924 and now home to Mission: Breakout, a war codebreaker escape game.
 After 60 minutes in a locked room racking our brains and feverishly freeing ourselves from the war room, we were well and truly ready for dinner.
-And what better way than sampling some modern Basque cuisine at Eneko at One Aldwych?
+And what better way than sampling some modern Basque cuisine.

 The restaurant is the brainchild of Michelin starred chef, Eneko Atxa whose three-Michelin Azurmendi restaurant, in Bilbao, Spain is no. 16 in the World’s Top 50 Restaurants.
 Executing Atxa’s vision in the London restaurant is Head Chef, Edurne Martín Delgado.
 Our tastebuds had been tingling with anticipation since we received our booking confirmation.